 Vajda Barnabás–Gaucsík István (eds.): Várostörténeti fejezetek a csehszlovák szocializmus korából.
 Az urbanizáció formái Dél-Szlovákiában.
 Kapitoly z dejín miest za československého socializmu.
 Formy urbanizácie na juhu Slovenska.
 Chapters of urban studies from the communist Czechoslovakia.
 Forms of urbanization in Southern Slovakia [a tri-lingual book] as author and editor (2015).

 Vajda, Barnabas et al.: Forms of Political and Media Propaganda in Central Europe, Czecho-Slovakia and Hungary (1938-1968). as editor, author and co-author.
-This volume inludes co-authors suh as: David Schriffl (Austria), Milan Olejník (Slovakia), Simon Attila (Slovakia), Tatsuya Nakazawa (Japan), Popély Árpád (Slovakia), Peter Jašek (Slovakia), Karl P. Benziger (USA), Marína Zavacká (Slovakia), Révész Béla (Slovakia).
+This volume inludes co-authors suh as: David Schriffl (Austria), Milan Olejník (Slovakia), Simon Attila (Slovakia), Tatsuya Nakazawa (Japan), Popély Árpád (Slovakia), Peter Jašek (Slovakia), Karl P. Benziger (USA), Marína Zavacká (Slovakia), Révész Béla (Hungary).

 Privately: I am a native Hungarian, with fluent Slovak and English language skills.
 I am a Calvinist Protestant as far as my religion is concerned.
 With my wife and two children we live in Dunaszerdahely / Dunajská Streda, Slovakia.